cerebral/cerebral/docs/docs/docs/developer_guide/operators.md

 **Before you start,** [load this BIN on Webpackbin](https://www.webpackbin.com/bins/-KdBHyLJDefteJy0s821)

-Let us first change out our **updateSubtitle** action with an operator instead.
+Let us first change out our actions with an operators instead.
 Since we did a *set*, we change it out with the **set** operator.
 Operators also take advantage of the tags.
 In this case, the first argument uses a tag to target our state.
-The second argument could also have been a tag, but we hardcode a value instead.
+The second argument uses a tag to grab the message from the props passed into the signal.

 Now lets add a **wait** operator and another **set** to close our toast message after a few seconds.
-So go ahead and change our **buttonClicked** signal in *App.js* to execute 2 more actions:
+So go ahead and change our **buttonClicked** signal in *App.js* to:

 ```js
 ...